JustVldKsh/soundsphere-wiki/skinning/basic-guide.md

 ## Closing thoughts
 After following this guide you should end up with a relatively basic soundsphere skin that you can modify as you wish.
 If you think you can improve this guide in any way, feel free to [contribute on Github](https://github.com/JustVldKsh/soundsphere-wiki)
-_Note: had to leave out adding BGA to the skin from the guide because of page build errors._
+_Note: had to leave out adding BGA to the skin from the guide because of page build errors, for that just look at the bundled skins' code._